 Vishwas R Gaitonde (MA 1989) Vishwas Gaitonde's multimedia essay "King of Melody, Lord of Rhythm: Lydian Nadhaswaram's Musical Journey" (link to essay: http://www.mantlethought.org/arts-and-culture/king-melody-lord-rhythm-lydian-nadhaswarams-musical-journey) on India's remarkable 10-yr-old music prodigy was published in "The Mantle" on May 18, 2017.
 The essay contains representative video clips of music to provide a visual commentary to the text. (submitted 5/23/17)

-Bill Theobald (BS, 1979) Bill Theobald, BS Journalism, 1979, has been named Deputy Washington Editor in the USA TODAY Washington Bureau.
+Bill Theobald (BS, 1979) Bill has been named Deputy Washington Editor in the USA TODAY Washington Bureau.
 Theobald has been in the Washington Bureau since 2005, both as a reporter and editor. (submitted 5/16/17)

-Sarah Larson (BA, 2013) In June, I began working at my favorite place in the world, Universal Orlando Resort.
-It has been amazing to work at such an incredible destination.
-While I miss agency life in Chicago, I do not miss the cold weather. (submitted 1/23/17)
+Sarah Larson (BA, 2013) In June, Sarah began working at her favorite place in the world, Universal Orlando Resort.
+It has been amazing to work at such an incredible destination. (submitted 1/23/17)

-Julie Deardorff (BA, 1989) Julie Deardorff (BA '89, MBA '90) is the director of communication and outreach at Northwestern University's School of Education and School Policy following a 23-year career as a reporter with the Chicago Tribune. (submitted 1/11/17)
+Julie Deardorff (BA, 1989) Julie is the director of communication and outreach at Northwestern University's School of Education and School Policy following a 23-year career as a reporter with the Chicago Tribune. (submitted 1/11/17)

 Robin Johnson (PhD, 2010) was promoted to Associate Professor with tenure at Sam Houston State University, where he is currently the graduate program coordinator for the Mass Communication Department's Digital Media Studies and Digital Media Production degrees. (submitted 1/7/17)

-Kevin Boatright (MA,1975) Retired in 2016 as emeritus director of external affairs in the Office of Research, after 14 years at the University of Kansas and a 41-year career overall. (submitted 1/1/17)
+Kevin Boatright (MA,1975) Kevin retired in 2016 as emeritus director of external affairs in the Office of Research, after 14 years at the University of Kansas and a 41-year career overall. (submitted 1/1/17)

-Heidi McNeil Staudenmaier (BA, 1981) Heidi McNeil Staudenmaier was named by AZ BUSINESS magazine among 2016 Most Influential Women for Arizona Business community and "Best Phoenix Gaming Lawyer for 2016" by Best Lawyers in America.
-Heidi is a senior partner with the law firm of Snell & Wilmer, where her practice emphasizes Native American Law, Gaming Law and Business Litigation. (submitted 12/30/16)
+Heidi McNeil Staudenmaier (BA, 1981) Heidi was named by AZ BUSINESS magazine among 2016 Most Influential Women for Arizona Business community and "Best Phoenix Gaming Lawyer for 2016" by Best Lawyers in America.
+She is a senior partner with the law firm of Snell & Wilmer, where her practice emphasizes Native American Law, Gaming Law and Business Litigation. (submitted 12/30/16)

 Vishwas Gaitonde (MA, 1989).
 Vishwas Gaitonde's short story "Pigs is Pigs and Eggs is Eggs" (published by The Iowa Review, Spring 2015) was cited as a Distinguished Short Story in the anthology 'Best American Short Stories 2016' guest-edited by Junot Diaz (series editor: Heidi Pitlor). (submitted 10/27/16)